machikoyasuda/sophiehe.github.io/reaction.md

 [Reaction Commerce](https://reactioncommerce.com) (now Mailchimp Open Commerce) is a modern, open source commerce solution built for enterprise retailers and technology-driven innovators.
-As content manager, I was in charge of ideation, strategy, and execution for all things branding, editorial, and social.
+As an in-house content manager, I was in charge of ideation, strategy, and execution for all things branding, editorial, and social.

 ![Website messaging](website1.png)